 Commonly Used Applications and Fluorochromes

-Detection of one or more fluorescent proteins: EGFP, YFP, Venus, Citrine, CyanFP, DsRed, HcRed, mRFP, TagRFP, mCherry, tdTomato, TagBFP, iRFP and others.
-The new multi-laser systems make it possible to simultaneously detect - and FACS sort - three or more fluorescent proteins.
+- Detection of one or more fluorescent proteins: EGFP, YFP, Venus, Citrine, CyanFP, DsRed, HcRed, mRFP, TagRFP, mCherry, tdTomato, TagBFP, iRFP variants and many others.
+The new multi-laser systems make it possible to simultaneously detect - and FACS sort - four or more fluorescent proteins.

-Please contact the Facility Director to discuss how your research might benefit from flow cytometry or FACS.
+- Please contact the Facility Director to discuss how your research might benefit from flow cytometry and/or FACS.